dlaub3/blog/web/wai-aria/index.md

   those changes, ensuring that users of assistive technologies receive the most current information.

-  The Accessibility Tree serves as an intermediary layer between the content and the assistive technology, filtering and presenting content in a way that makes sense for these tools.

 ## ARIA Attributes

 ARIA attributes provide a way to enhance the accessibility of web content,